Designing virtual simulations for pharmacy education

 Damilola (RPH): “Alright.
 Do you mind waiting around the pharmacy for 15 minutes?
 We just want to make sure that you are not experiencing any allergy reactions before you leave.”

-I reviewed the scenario scripts written by pharmacy professionals to clarify any knowledge gaps.
+First, I reviewed the scenario scripts written by pharmacy professionals to clarify any knowledge gaps.

-I sketched storyboards to visualize the animation and camera movements.
+Based on the scripts, I sketched storyboards to visualize the animation and camera movements.

 For the setting design, I consulted with pharmacy professionals to ensure accuracy.